aposteriori-sg/tutorials/courses/10 Arduino with mBlock/20 Basic IO/30 External LED.md

 External LED
 ===

 A [Light-Emitting Diode (LED)](https://en.wikipedia.org/wiki/LED) is a simple semiconductor that glows when enough current passes through it.
-Depending on the semiconductor material, the LED may glow blue, red, yellow, green, and more...
+Depending on the semiconductor material, the LED may glow blue, red, yellow, green, and so forth...

 A diode allows electrical current to pass through it in only one direction, so an LED is similarly polarized.

 Note that external LEDs have wires/legs sticking out of the bulb.
 The short leg connects back to the Negative(-) or GND side of the power source, while the long leg should be connected to the Positive(+) side:

 ![](images/led.jpg)

-Here is a simple LED circuit showing a power source (battery, and an LED):
+Here is a simple LED circuit showing a power source (battery), and an LED:
 <br>
 <br>
 ![](images/ledcircuit.jpg)

-Exercise: Which leg sticks out to which direction?
+Question: Which leg sticks out in which direction?

 ## Resistor